 Choose a Bachelor of Education (Primary) at the University of Stirling, and we’ll equip you with the necessary knowledge and skills to start a career in one of the most rewarding professions.

 We’ll prepare you to teach across the whole curriculum and primary age range, and also enable you to develop a specialism in a particular area.
-You can choose from seven subject specialisms:
+You can choose from these subject specialisms:

 - Early Years

 - Modern Languages

 - Inclusive Practice